PSD2

 • Support at least TLS 1.2, and strong cipher suites (subject to continuous change)

-The difference between the two endpoints is mainly the SCA solution and each endpoint uses each bank’s respective SCA solution.
+The difference between the two endpoints is mainly the SCA solution — each endpoint uses each bank’s respective SCA solution.

 Request Limits